NagarajG05/TranslateTableDDL/README.md

 ## Contact

-For any inquiries, please contact godpt@illumina.com
+For any inquiries, create issue in GitHub.